tokenami/tokenami/README.md

 > Our preferred solution is to use [`<link rel="stylesheet">`](https://github.com/reactwg/react-18/discussions/108) for statically extracted styles and plain inline styles for dynamic values.
 E.g. `<div style={{...}}>`

-In other words—_write css like we used to_.
+In other words—_write CSS like we used to_.
 But what about the benefits that CSS-in-JS gave us?

 There are CSS-in-JS solutions that extract static rules from your template files into external `.css` files, however, these approaches often require [bundler integration](https://vanilla-extract.style/documentation/integrations/next/) and come with [build-time limitations](https://panda-css.com/docs/guides/dynamic-styling).